- Who do I contact if I have a question about an administrative policy or procedure?

 - A vendor we frequently do business with wants to provide a lunch for our staff.
 Is this a problem?

 UCI personnel should not, in general, solicit or accept anything of value from any vendor, contractor, or other individual.
 This is specifically outlined in the Policy on Health Care Vendor Relations.
 University employees must comply with the provisions of State and Federal law governing the acceptance of gifts and gratuities in circumstances where the receipt of a gift may create a conflict of interest.
-These are discussed in UC Business and Finance Bulletin G-39, Conflict of Interest Policy and Compendium of Specialized University Policies, Guidelines, and Regulations Related to Conflict of Interest.
+These are discussed in UC Guidance on Acceptance of Personal Gifts and Gratuities by Employees under California's Political Reform Act.
 In addition to compliance with the requirements of law, employees must avoid the appearance of favoritism in all of their dealings on behalf of the University.
 The acceptance of personal gifts from those doing business or seeking to do business with the University, even when lawful, may give rise to legitimate concerns about favoritism depending on the circumstances.
 See Sec.
 700-09: Policies on Gifts, Gratuities and Conflict of Interest and Special Policy Topic: Gifts & Conflict of Interest.

 - Why do I have to pay for a parking permit?